 Dr. Abrahams is originally from Ghana which is where he received his undergraduate degree in Agricultural Science.
 He worked at the University of Ghana for two years as a graduate research and teaching assistant after receiving his undergraduate degree.

-Since coming to SOBA, Dr. Abrahams has served as the President of Faculty Senate, Editor of Southern Business and Economic Review, and on the MSSU Strategic Planning and Steering Committee.
+Since joining the Plaster School of Business, Dr. Abrahams has served as the President of Faculty Senate, Editor of Southern Business and Economic Review, and on the MSSU Strategic Planning and Steering Committee.
 He has also served as the Department Head of Finance and Economics for five years.
 Abrahams has served as the MBA Coordinator as well as co-director of the MSSU-UniQ Partnership for Excellence in Accounting and Finance.
 He co-authored a three year USAID grant proposal for economic renewal for Haiti in which seven Haitian students from the Universite Quisqueya attended MSSU to receive baccalaureate degrees in accounting and finance.

 Courses: Microeconomics, Money and Banking, and Managerial Economics